Food Manufacturing Industry Challenges

-One obvious challenge is a growing need for workers with new skills in an industry with an ageing workforce who are often characterised as being resistant to change.
+One of the obvious food manufacturing industry challenges is a growing need for workers with new skills in an industry with an ageing workforce who are often characterised as being resistant to change.

 To operate new technology effectively, greater emphasis is being placed on computer-literacy, data and number-crunching.
-This is a significant departure from what previous generations would recognise as factory work and is placing greater cognitive demands on individuals entering the industry.
+This is a significant departure from what previous generations would recognise as factory work.
+It also places greater cognitive demands on individuals entering the industry.

-While the traditional characterisation of the food and drink manufacturing sector is one of low-skilled, low-pay workers, this is no longer true.
+While the traditional characterisation of the food and drink manufacturing sector is one of low-skilled, low-pay workers, this can no longer be assumed.